A team of hackers plot a reverse heist – the inception of the title – but the subject of the sting isn’t who we think it is …

 “Your guilt defines her.
 Powers her.
 If we’re going to succeed in this, you’re going to have to forgive yourself, and you’re going to have to confront her.
 But you don’t have to do it alone.”

 And Cobb isn’t alone.
 He has a whole cast of characters guiding him through the maze.
-As with her mythological namesake, Ariadne provides the thread that leads Cobb back to reality, just as she did for Theseus.
+As with her mythological namesake, Ariadne provides the thread that leads Cobb back to reality, just as it did for Theseus.

 - Like a real-life intervention, several characters try to get Cobb to see sense.
 Miles tells Cobb to come back to reality.
 After being attacked by Mal, Arthur and Ariadne also try to reason with Cobb.
 Cobb rejects their ideas because his mind knows they come from someone else.